xLuWox/xLuWox/README.md

 - 👋 Hi, I’m @xLuWox
-- 👀 I’m interested in programming and IT-Security
+- 👀 I’m interested in programming , gaming and IT-Security
-- 🌱 I’m currently studying at : Mittweida University of Applied Sciences
+- 🌱 I’m currently studying at: Mittweida University of Applied Sciences
 <!---- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me... --->